 Tax Nugget: Proposed Regulations on Clawback Issued

 The Tax Cuts and Job Act of 2017 (the "2017 Tax Act") increased the basic exclusion amount from $5 million as adjusted for inflation to $10 million as adjusted for inflation.
 The increased basic exclusion amount expires on December 31, 2025, after which the exemption will revert back to $5 million as adjusted for inflation.
-The sunset of the decreased basic exclusion amount prompted the question of what would happen if a donor took advantage of the increased gift tax exemption amount but dies after 2025.
+The sunset of the increased basic exclusion amount prompted the question of what would happen if a donor took advantage of the increased gift tax exemption amount but dies after 2025.
 Would the Internal Revenue Service attempt to clawback the gifts made in excess of the basic exclusion amount applicable on the decedent's date of death.

 The answer is no, according to proposed regulations issued by the Internal Revenue Service on November 20, 2018.
 The proposed regulations carry out the mandate set forth in Internal Revenue Code Section 2001(g)(2) adopted by the 2017 Tax Act, which reads as follows: